ClusterHQ/flocker/docs/gettingstarted/installation.rst

    systemctl enable docker

 Flocker requires a ZFS pool named ``flocker``.
-The following commands will create a ZFS pool backed by a file.
+The following commands will create a 10 gigabyte ZFS pool backed by a file.
 Paste them into a root console:

 .. code-block:: sh

    mkdir /opt/flocker
-   truncate --size 1G /opt/flocker/pool-vdev
+   truncate --size 10G /opt/flocker/pool-vdev
    zpool create flocker /opt/flocker/pool-vdev

 .. note:: It is also possible to create the pool on a block device.